 Clyde W. Tucker is an independent historian.
 He holds a Bachelor of Science degree in Management from the University of South Alabama.
 He is a retired Lieutenant Colonel in the United States Army and served in two branches of the military (the other being the Air Force).
 While in high school, during the civil rights struggle in the sixties, he got into a debate with a white student who asked, “what have black people ever done?”
 That question haunted him ever since.
-Years later, his wife who is conscience and a voracious reader of black history encouraged him to research and find out what Africans have contributed to world history.
+Years later, his wife, who is conscious and a voracious reader of black history, encouraged him to research and find out what Africans have contributed to world history.
 With an open, inquisitive mind, he has finally found the answer.

 Shep and the Limelites were a doo-wop group of the early 1960s.
 Doo-wop groups became popular among Black singers in major urban areas like New York City, Chicago, Philadelphia, and Baltimore because many young singers at the time didn’t have access to instruments or music lessons.
 They … Read MoreShep and The Limelites (1961- )